 Actors and actresses have a lot of people to thank for their time in the spotlight, and no one knows this better than actress-singer-sugar-baby-former-addict-mother-of-David-Crosby’s-baby-via-IVF Miss Beryl Swiver.
 This unstoppable (she literally won’t let you leave) performer gives a one-of-a-kind performance in this highly irreverent cabaret musical memoir recounting stories through her turbulent childhood, awkward sex education from dubious sources, to the start of her acting career, all leading up to… wherever she is now.
 With the help of her accompanist Richard, Beryl sings and dances and vagina-jokes her 21st century blues to smithereens, fully embracing her true self— cease and desists and all.
 But don’t take it from us, take it straight from the horse’s foul mouth, because no one tells Miss Beryl Swiver’s story like Miss Beryl Swiver.
 Though she may seem a little rough around the edges, we know she’d be thankful that you listened— even if you didn’t have a choice.

-But life sometimes intervenes in unexpected ways, and Beryl couldn’t wait around for modeling jobs since raising her mother’s bail was suddenly more important… so she found herself a job at a local Senior Retirement Home, where that she met her first great love.
-The fact that he was approximately 80 years older than she wasn’t going to stand in the way of a marriage made, albeit hastily, in heaven.
-As she explains in her emotional ballad, (“’Til Death Do Us Part”).
+But life sometimes intervenes in unexpected ways, and Beryl couldn’t wait around for modeling jobs since raising her mother’s bail was suddenly more important… so she found herself a job at a local senior retirement home, where she met her first great love.
+The fact that he was approximately 80 years older than her wasn’t going to stand in the way of a marriage made, albeit hastily, in heaven, as she explains in her emotional ballad “’Til Death Do Us Part."

 Somewhere in the middle of this song, Richard, the songwriter and accompanist, gets fed up with the obvious male bashing, and, even though he did write the lyric, is now having deep second thoughts about the subject matter.
 Beryl can’t believe he would interrupt the show to cause this sort of onstage commotion, but he is adamant that he will not continue until balance is achieved by Beryl giving equal time to the physical deficiencies of some members of the female sex.
 She decides to do what he requests, in a way that will make him sorry he asked for it.